ampproject/amp.dev/content/docs/guides/pwa-amp/amp-in-pwa.md

 * Grab the source code here: [https://github.com/ampproject/amp-publisher-sample/tree/master/amp-pwa](https://github.com/ampproject/amp-publisher-sample/tree/master/amp-pwa)
 * Use the React component standalone via npm: [https://www.npmjs.com/package/react-amp-document](https://www.npmjs.com/package/react-amp-document)
 * See it in action here: [https://choumx.github.io/amp-pwa/](https://choumx.github.io/amp-pwa/) (best on your phone or mobile emulation)

+You can also see a sample of PWA and AMP using Polymer framework.
+It uses [amp-viewer](amp-viewer) to embed AMP pages.

+* Grab the code here: [https://github.com/Polymer/news/tree/amp](https://github.com/Polymer/news/tree/amp)
+* See it in action here: [https://polymer-news-amp.appspot.com/](https://polymer-news-amp.appspot.com/)